Gordon Adam

-Dr Gordon Johnston Adam (born 28 March 1934) is a British mining engineer and Labour Party politician.
+Gordon Johnston Adam (born 28 March 1934) is a British mining engineer and Labour Party politician.
 With one brief interruption, he served as a Member of the European Parliament (MEP) for 25 years.

 Training and career

 Adam went to Carlisle Grammar School and the University of Leeds, from which he obtained a Bachelor of Science and Doctor of Philosophy degrees.
 After becoming a Member of the Institution of Mechanical Engineers in 1953, he joined the National Coal Board as a mining engineer in 1959.
 Adam later became a Charted Engineer member of the Institute of Materials, Minerals and Mining.

 Labour Party activity

 He joined the Labour Party and in 1963 became Chairman of Berwick-upon-Tweed Constituency Labour Party, and he was co-opted as a member of Northumberland County Council Education Committee in 1964.
 At the 1966 general election, Adam was the Labour Party candidate for the Tynemouth constituency.
 He succeeded in cutting the Conservative majority from 7,448 to 3,396.
 In 1971 Adam was elected to Whitley Bay Borough Council; when that council was succeeded by North Tyneside Borough Council in 1973, Adam was elected to the new body and became its first chairman and Mayor for the year 1974–1975.